 For instance, if you want to buy a new t-shirt, you should get rid of an old t-shirt that you already own.

-Minimalism should be something practical and that adds value to your life, not the opposite.
+Minimalism should be something practical that adds value to your life, not the opposite.

 There are some administrative documents that we should keep.

-However, if we just scanned and got rid of other papers, we would get a lot of space back in our drawers and cupboards!
+However, if we just scanned and recycled other papers, we would get a lot of space back in our drawers and cupboards!

-You can also scan photographs, bills, mail, magazine pages, recipes you like in your recipe books.
+You can also scan photographs, bills, mail, magazine pages, and recipes you like in your recipe books.

 I also suggest that you choose online streaming services instead of buying physical DVDs and CDs.